Amit-Weis/Notes/SBI4UW/Unit 2 - Review.md

 - when a phosphate is transferred to another molecule the other molecule is called phosphorylated
 # Cellular Respiration Overview
 ---
-- purpose of celular respiration is to convert energy trapped within glucose to energy trapped within ATP, which can do work in the cell much more easy
+- purpose of cellular respiration is to convert energy trapped within glucose to energy trapped within ATP, which can do work in the cell much more easy
 - see above for ATP and ADP info
 - recall REDOX
 	- oxidation releases electron, reduction gains electron